-New to playing tabletop roleplaying games online?
+Are you new to playing tabletop roleplaying games online?
+Is this your first time using a Virtual Table Top (VTT)?
 Roll20 is a virtual tabletop platform that unites gamers across any distance with easy-to-use tools that run straight from your web browser for free!
 Roll20 aims to make learning easy so you can start playing quickly.

-Think of this article as a jumping off point.
-We will show you our best resources for learning the basics, and links will be included in each section if you want to dive deeper into a particular area.
+Our knowledge base contains all basic resources that you need to use Roll20.
+Links will be included in each section if you want to dive deeper into a particular area.

-Whether you are playing Call of Cthulhu, Pathfinder, Dungeons & Dragons, Cyberpunk RED, Monster of the Week, Alice is Missing, or one of our many indie or homebrewed systems, Roll20 is flexible enough to handle your TTRPG needs.
-Don't let our product name fool you - Roll20 can run a lot more than just d20 game systems!
+Whether you are playing Call of Cthulhu, Pathfinder, Dungeons & Dragons or one of our many independent or custom-made systems, Roll20 is flexible enough to handle your TTRPG needs.
+Do not let our product name fool you.
+You can plan more than just d20 game systems on Roll20!

 Related Resources:

-- Learn by Doing: Go through our Interactive Tutorial
+- Learn by Doing: Use our Interactive Tutorial

 - Learn by Watching: Check out our Beginner Overview video